 “There is nothing beautiful.”
-Quartet’s last line sums up the film’s louche depiction of 1920s Paris as rotten flesh just beneath prettily powdered skin, and with the Quad’s U.S. premiere of the film’s 4K restoration, every detail of its lustrous degradation is palpable.
+Quartet’s last line sums up the film’s louche depiction of 1920s Paris as rotten flesh just beneath prettily powdered skin, and with a recent restoration, every detail of its lustrous degradation is palpable.

 Jean Rhys’s entire body of work followed women desperately relying on men, but Quartet is her most transparently biographical, a direct adaptation of her own affair with Ford Madox Ford.
 Though the initial NYTimes review declared Adjani miscast as the novel’s excessively passive, frail waif, Adjani is closer to Rhys herself — her sense of isolation, of failing to overcome it through dependence, loathing it all and herself.
 Marya repeatedly mentions the dire poverty she escaped from through marriage, and otherwise unbelievable for a minute, her ‘love’ of H.J. makes sense as obsession, where greater wealth means greater security.